tempestphp/tempest-docs/app/Content/framework/10-static-pages.md

 ### Other web servers

 If you use other webservers and want their config listed on this page, feel free to send a [pull request](https://github.com/tempestphp/tempest-docs/tree/main/app/Content/framework/10-static-pages.md) to the docs site.

+## Deployments

+Finally, keep in mind that static pages should be regenerated on every deploy.
+You should add the `{txt}./tempest static:generate` command in your deployment pipeline.